Dungannon Swifts F.C.: UEFA Cup

 Despite their Cup final Defeat, the club qualified for the 2007–08 UEFA Cup as Irish Cup runners-up.
 They faced Lithuanian A Lyga runners up FK Sūduva Marijampolė in the first qualifying round.
 The 1st Leg was played on 19 July 2007 at Windsor Park, Belfast.
 A first half goal by Mark McAllister gave the Swifts a 1–0 advantage going into the away leg.
 The 2nd Leg was played on 2 August 2007, at the Sūduva Stadium in Lithuania.
 Suduva drew level on aggregate in the first half.
 And despite having a man sent off with the tie level, a second half hat-trick by Andrius Urbsys meant the Lithuanian side won 4–0 on the night and 4–1 on aggregate.

 League Cup victory

 In the 2017/18 season the club recorded its first ever senior major trophy win, defeating Ballymena United 3–1 in the final of the BetMcLean League Cup at Windsor Park, Belfast.

+Irish Cup Final 2025

+The club in the 2024-25 season would win the Irish Cup for the first time ever defeating Cliftonville on penalties with goalkeeper Declan Dunne being the hero in the penalty shootout.

+The club would participate in the UEFA Conference League for the first time, with their cup win marking their first European appearance since 2007.
+The club would face FC Vaduz from Liechtenstein, earning credit for winning 1-0 away from home, however the Swifts would lose in extra time at home, narrowly missing out on a tie with Dutch giants AZ Alkmaar.